Beyond bookmarks

 As I was dogfooding the app for a few months, I found that often I wanted to save quotes around the place.
 So I added a feature where on any webpage I highlight a portion of text, right click and Voilà!

 The quote is now in the notes field and formatted as a markdown quote.
 Quotes work similarly to bookmarks, pre-populating the reference source's metadata with cited references to the URL and author.
-This feature, in particular, will be useful so I can reference quotes in my own blog posts, similar to Simon's blog!
+This feature will be particularly useful to embed quotes in my own blog posts!

 I had been using bookmarks and quotes for a couple of months when my digital hoarding kicked into overdrive.
 An itch to save the things I learned throughout the day needed to be scratched.
 Some might think this is a time sink.
 But as a software engineer, in the midst of an AI boom, I learn a plethora of new things regularly.
 Besides, bookmarking the things a one learns throughout time isn't novel.
 In fact, this is commonly known as a Today I Learned (TIL) list.
 Some developers have chosen to keep their own TIL as repositories on GitHub.
 My TIL would function similarly, but live in the same place as my bookmarks.